 2. Compliance and Regulatory Alignment – The UK targets a 78% reduction in emissions by 2035 and Net Zero by 2050, so meeting regulatory standards has never been more important.
 The GHG Protocol helps property owners meet the mandatory requirements of SECR and future updates to the Energy Savings Opportunity Scheme (ESOS).

-3. Strategic Insights for Business Benefit – Full GHG Rperting can highlight areas for improvement, driving better energy efficiency strategies.
+3. Strategic Insights for Business Benefit – Full GHG Reporting can highlight areas for improvement, driving better energy efficiency strategies.
 Companies using structured carbon reporting will reduce energy costs, so identifying inefficiencies is valuable.

 Scope 3 Emissions Challenges